Atomtomate/page/_pages/about.md

 Personal page of Julian Stobbe.

-Up to now, only the GitHub and LinkedIn links, publications and theses pdf are available here.
+Webpage is still udner construction, only the GitHub and LinkedIn links, publications and PhD/Msc theses pdfs are available for now.